Azure/deployment-stacks/TUTORIAL.md

   --delete-resources
 ```

-If you removed one of the public IP addresses from your Bicep deployment script, then after
+If you removed one of the public IP addresses from your Bicep deployment template, then after
 running the code above you should observe:

 - The resource group containing the removed public IP address still exits